coenttb/swift-resource-pool/README.md

 ## Related Packages

-This package is part of the coenttb Swift ecosystem for server-side development:

-- **[swift-html-to-pdf](https://github.com/coenttb/swift-html-to-pdf)** - High-performance HTML to PDF conversion using WKWebView with resource pooling
-- **[swift-records](https://github.com/coenttb/swift-records)** - High-level database abstraction with connection pooling for PostgreSQL
+### Used By

+- [swift-html-to-pdf](https://github.com/coenttb/swift-html-to-pdf): The Swift package for printing HTML to PDF.

 ## Dependencies